everythingelsexyz/everythingelsexyz.github.io/everythingelse/writing/Nat Eliason's SEO course.md

 #### Principle 3: Provide a complete answer
 Figure out everything somebody could be looking for when they ask the question.
 Good SEO content is usually long because of this.
-(GOal is not to be long, it's to fully answer the question)
+(Goal is not to be long, it's to fully answer the question)

 #### Principle 4: Make it actionable
 Are they going to need to go back to google for more answers?